JortBox/Halo-FDCA/README.md

 Note: At this point, the code only works when `HaloFitting.py` is runned from it's current directory.
 To get around this problem, The FDCA directory should be placed in your python "site-packages" directory to effectively let it function as a package.
 ### Output

+## Example (Abell 2744)
+We will now show an exapmle to showcase the code using Abell 2744.
+See:https://ui.adsabs.harvard.edu/abs/2017ApJ...845...81P  by C.J.J Pearce, (2017) for more information on the cluster.